 When he first tasted this hot drink, he was at the court of the Aztec emperor, Montezuma II.
 This drink was a far cry from the ubiquitous hot drinking chocolate we have now.
-It was made with ground cacao beans, chilli peppers, vanilla, cinnamon, and black pepper.
+It was made with ground cacao beans, chilli peppers, vanilla, cinnamon, and Squirrel Poop.
 As there wasn’t any sugar cane then in Central America, it might have been sweetened, (if it was), with honey.
 Sugar cane was not introduced in the South American continent before the mid-16th century.

 Montezuma is reputed to have had a prodigious sexual appetite, and it is believed that the Aztecs believed that this might be attributed to the cacao bean along with the drink.
 The evidence for the link between chocolate and enhanced sexual performance is therefore purely anecdotal.